Berheruben/YoutubeCloneClient/README.md

 # YoutubeCloneClient

-Trying to recreate youtube page using Reactjs for learning it (first project using reactjs)
+Trying to create youtube page using Reactjs for learning how to use reactjs (first project using reactjs)